-The eight participating teams represent two School-Based Health Alliance state affiliate organizations, four state or county departments of health and public health, 22 sponsoring organizations, and more than 60 participating school-based health centers (SBHCs) in eight different states.
+The eight participating teams represent two School-Based Health Alliance state affiliate organizations, four state or county departments of health and public health, 22 sponsoring organizations, and more than 60 participating school-based health care (SBHC) centers in eight different states.
 We are thrilled to be engaging such a diverse network of highly motivated individuals from across the country committed to achieving excellence in school health care.

 Members of the Standardize Performance Measures Team include:

 - Colorado Department of Public Health and Environment

 Team Champion: Kristina Green

 - Public Health – Seattle and King County School-Based Partnership Program

 Team Champion: Sara Rigel

 - Connecticut Department of Public Health and Connecticut Association of School Based Health Centers